Muslim organisations condemn tailor's killing in Udaipur, call it 'un-Islamic' | Politics

 The board also appealed to the Muslim community to act patiently and not take law into their own hands as well as not indulge in any such action that might disturb communal harmony in the country.

+Madani also said that whatever happened ''due to derogatory words'' was bad, but in order to maintain law and order and communal harmony in the country, it is necessary to show tolerance and patience. ''Just as we oppose this incident, we are strongly opposing insulting the dignity of any religious figure,'' Arshad Madani said.

+''We once again demand the government to immediately arrest those who have insulted the Prophet and punish them severely according to the law so that no one will dare to do so again in the future,'' he said.

-In a statement, Jamiat Ulema-e-Hind general secretary Maulana Hakeemuddin Qasmi condemned the ''brutal killing in Udaipur apparently on the pretext of the insult to the Prophet'' and called it against the law of land as well as ''against the religion of Islam''.
+In his statement, Maulana Mahmood Madani strongly condemned the killing of the tailor and called it a ''disgrace to humanity'' and an act of defaming the religion of Islam.

-He said whoever has perpetrated this incident cannot be justified in any way and the act was against the law of the land and ''our religion''.

-''In our country, there is a system of law, no one has the right to take the law into his own hands,'' Qasmi said.
+''No matter whosoever is a killer, no one has the authority to take the law and order into his own hands,'' Mahmood Madani said.

+Jamiat is against all forms of extremism and demands that strict action be taken against such persons irrespective of their religion, caste and ethnicity, he said.

+It is very important that whether it is this incident or that of insulting the Holy Prophet, the governments should be vigilant and take stringent action against the perpetrators of such ''heinous crimes'', he said.

 Jamaat-e-Islami Hind said the Udaipur incident is ''barbaric, uncivilised'' and there is no room for justification of violence in Islam.